Best Marathon Shoes of 2024

 If you’re a seasoned runner or training for a specific time goal, you might consider a super shoe for race day.
 Super shoes will give runners a performance boost — however, they can change your running gait and don’t work for everyone.
 Therefore, ensuring you can run in super shoes without getting injured before committing to them for a race is important.
 Additionally, if you opt for super shoes, you’ll want to have at least one other pair of traditional running shoes in rotation for everyday easy runs.

-The Nike Alphafly 2 super shoe is currently the favorite at iRunFar, though we love the New Balance FuelCell Rebel v4 and the Topo Athletic Cyclone 2 as more minimalist, non-plated shoes for race day.
+The Nike Alphafly 3 super shoe is currently the favorite at iRunFar, though we love the New Balance FuelCell Rebel v4 and the Topo Athletic Cyclone 2 as more minimalist, non-plated shoes that will also perform on race day.

 What are super shoes?

-Unlike traditional shoes, which feature an upper, midsole, and outsole, super shoes, like our favorite, the Nike Alphafly 2, have a cushion-plate-cushion sandwich design in the midsole.
-The key difference is that traditional shoes cushion and absorb impact, while super shoes act like a spring, sending energy back into your legs as you propel forward.
+Unlike traditional shoes, super shoes, like our favorite, the Nike Alphafly 3, have a carbon plate sandwiched between midsole foam layers instead of just foam.
+Traditional shoes cushion and absorb impact, while super shoes act like a spring, sending energy back into your legs as you propel forward.
 The feeling is just that — forward propulsion.
 The shoes feel bouncy and powerful, and along with their lightweight construction, they have the effect of feeling rocket ship-fast.

 Although super shoes can give runners an advantage in workouts and races, they also change your natural gait.
 Additionally, all of the fancy design elements like carbon plates and expensive foams mean that super shoes are very expensive — around $200 to $300 — and aren’t as durable as traditional running shoes.
-For these reasons, super shoes serve best as race- and workout-specific shoes that runners keep in their rotation instead of using super shoes as a singular, daily training shoe.
+For these reasons, super shoes serve best as race- and workout-specific shoes that runners keep in their rotation.
+Most people will shy away from using super shoes as a singular, daily training shoe.

 Do super shoes really improve performance?